QuotedData’s economic round up – June 2017

-QuotedData’s round up of views on the global economy – June 2017 – is a collation of recent insights on markets and economies taken from the comments made by chairmen and investment managers of investment companies – have a read and make your own minds up.
+QuotedData’s economic round up – June 2017 – is a collation of recent insights on markets and economies taken from the comments made by chairmen and investment managers of investment companies – have a read and make your own minds up.
 Please remember that nothing in this note is designed to encourage you to buy or sell any of the companies mentioned.
 Kindly sponsored by Martin Currie.

 With the exception of the UK, markets moved higher.
 Index moves were flattered by sterling weakness over the month as jitters began to build in relation to the snap election.
 Government bond yields tightened.